CALIFORNIA

 California cities with high PFAS scores could qualify for a 4x multiplier on their PFAS settlement awards, potentially unlocking millions of dollars for their PWS.

-A list of California PWS that qualify for the 3M and Dupont settlements is provided at the end of this page.
+A list of California PWS that qualify for the 3M and DuPont settlements is provided at the end of this page.

 Estimated Flow Rates: